Skip to content

 Eligibility of Papers

-For the first edition of the IGL Annual Prizes, we will accept both published and working papers, as long as they were written within the last five years.
+For the second edition of the IGL Annual Prizes, we will accept both published and working papers, as long as they were written within the last five years.
 Please note that monetary prizes are meant to support the development, research, and dissemination of your work.

-Note: If you are not yet part of the IGL Research Network, make sure to apply here to join.
+For any questions, please contact us at [email protected]: If you are not yet part of the IGL Research Network, make sure to apply here to join.

 2024 Winners